 The first activity we did was to figure out how much our muscles weigh.
 To calculate, you weigh the child and multiply the number by .40.
 The muscles in our body account for about 40% of our total weight!

+Then we tried the muscle memory experiment.
+To do this experiment the child stands against the wall and pushes their arm against the wall like the are trying to push it out.
+Push for 30 seconds as hard as they can and then step away and let their arms both relax.
+The arm that was pushing the wall will slowly lift up!
 We tied some Cycle 2 with Cycle 3 by talking about gravity's affect on muscles and then specifically, the center of gravity muscles need to help us with balance.
 The kids were instructed to sit in a chair with their back straight up against the back of the chair and their feet touching flat on the floor and arms crossed.
 Then they were told to stand up but they could not shift their body weight forward by bending at the hip or tilting their head and shoulders forward.
 It is impossible to leave the chair without the center of gravity shifting for the muscles to be able to do their work!

 Next we did a demonstration of how muscles alternate with contracting and resting.
 The kids lined up and then they alternated standing up if they were the muscle contracting and squatting down if they were the muscle resting.
 Muscle fibers alternate between states of contracting and resting.